-On February 16, attorneys general from 15 countries met in the capital of Brazil to exchange information related to the Brazilian construction firm Odebrecht and its involvement in corruption scandals in their countries.
-Dave Kane, returned Maryknoll Lay Missioner wrote the following article from Brazil.
+On February 16, 2017, attorneys general from 15 countries met in the capital of Brazil to exchange information related to the Brazilian construction firm Odebrecht and its involvement in corruption scandals in their countries.
+Dave Kane, returned Maryknoll Lay Missioner, wrote this analysis from Brazil.
 It was published in the March-April 2017 issue of NewsNotes.

 Brazilian construction giant Odebrecht agreed to pay a world-record $3.5 billion fine for paying at least $788 million in bribes to public officials in twelve countries.
 The fine is by far the biggest chapter in the long-running scandal in Brazil commonly known as the “car wash” scandal, where numerous executives of the semi-public Brazilian oil giant known as Petrobras are accused of inflating contracts to divert the extra money into campaign funds of various political parties.
 Now that the scandal has crossed borders, the fallout has the potential to improve anti-corruption measures throughout Latin America as well as boost the popularity of populist politicians in some countries.